nystudio107/craft-disqus/docs/docs/index.md

 ## Additional `<script>` Attributes

-If you need to add additional attributes to the Disqus `<script>` that the Disqus plugin renders, you can do that via the `SCRIPT_ATTRIBUTES` parameter:
+To add additional attributes to the Disqus `<script>` that the Disqus plugin renders, you can do that via the `SCRIPT_ATTRIBUTES` parameter:

 ```twig
     {{ disqusEmbed(entry.slug ~ "_" ~ entry.locale, entry.title, entry.url, '', '', { class: "some-class" } ) }}